zombocoder/o2l/README.md

 - ✅ **Comprehensive Type System**: Int, Long, Float, Double with automatic promotion
 - ✅ **While Loops**: Practical iteration with ListIterator and RepeatIterator support
 - ✅ **Break Statements**: Early exit from while loops for search patterns and safety limits
+- ✅ **Continue Statements**: Skip iterations in while loops for filtering and validation patterns
 - ✅ **Modulo Operator**: Full arithmetic completeness with `%` operator for all numeric types
 - ✅ **System Utilities**: `system.utils` module with RepeatIterator for controlled repetition
 - ✅ **Error Handling System**: Complete `throw`/`try`/`catch`/`finally` with `Result<T,E>` and `Error` types